nanavatirutu/DS5500/HW2/README.md

 Link to Prathwish Shetty's plot: https://colab.research.google.com/github/prathwishshetty/DS5500-Homework-1/blob/master/ds5500_hw1.ipynb

 The plots used to describe with time as per different regions gives good high level idea about different regions but doesn't account for all the continents.
-It is more or less similar and does effectively visualize what was asked.
+It is more or less similar as both the plots show line plots of change in Life Expectancy, Child Mortality and GDP (per capita income) over time.
+The only difference is that one talks about regions and one plot is continent specific.
+I think both the plots effectively do visualize what was asked however differs in levels of specificity.

 ### Problem 4